Nathan's Notes

 Change

-However, recently, I’ve been told that I need to take things more seriously by my boss, Ben Bolte (a full introduction would be too boring, but he’s also the source of this Jekyll blog template).
+However, recently, I’ve been told that I need to take things more seriously by my boss, Ben Bolte (a full introduction would be too boring, but in short, he is quite an example of Nietzche’s self-transforming individual).
 And I’m probably going to do it.
 Not that I should immediately start LinkedIn-posting and delving into the system, but just, in his words, think of being less of a “postmodernist.”

 I can give a talk and want to look like the archetypal CS guy — one who probably doesn’t shower, has weird tendencies, and stutters — unironically.
 People think better in archetypes, and being nonchalant doesn’t look good.
 Calmness does not convince people of dedication when they view things at a distance.
 And I can still, in some sense, be myself.
 I am deliberately playing a version of myself which is not something that I would’ve liked before.
 But what’s the tradeoff?
 Maybe a little, maybe a lot.